-In this Seattle writing class, students will learn about the elements of short story writing, get practice coming up with stories of their own; and have opportunities to get feedback from the instructor and others.
+In this enjoyable Seattle writing class, students will learn about the elements of short story writing; get practice coming up with stories of their own; and have opportunities to get feedback from the instructor and others.
 You’ll also learn how to copyright your writings, and how to get your writings published.
 The focus in the class is on developing our skills and learning to let the process happen easily and spontaneously.

 You may not remember me, but a few years ago I took my first-ever creative writing class with you… The class had such a profound impact on me that I immediately applied to graduate programs to pursue a Master’s Degree in creative writing.
 I was fortunate to be accepted to a wonderful school in Los Angeles, and recently graduated with distinction.
 I have also completed my first novel, and many times throughout the writing/editing process, I would sometimes hear your voice in my head saying, “Show, don’t tell,” and, “Watch for excessive modifiers.”

 I also teach English now, and I’ve realized how meaningful it can be to hear from students who have valued your instruction.
 To that end, I want to thank you for giving me my first “push” and encouraging me to continue doing what I love.
 I plan to move back to Seattle in the coming months, and I hope I’ll run into you sometime so I can thank you in person.